kelvtech-co-uk/autoface/README.md

 * **archived_code/v2:**   Face detection using Haar cascades from OpenCV
 * **archived_code/v3:**   Face detection using YuNet with options to pass in either a still image or a video with a matching output including detection visualisation
 * **sface_recognition branch:**     Face detection and recognition using YuNet and SFace with video output including ~~basic~~ recognition visualisation.
 Code also runs either in Windows with windowed real-time output or in a docker container with saved .mp4 video output.
+* **main branch:**  Merged above branch back into main and am staying here for a little while.

 ### To Do
 The ever chaning goal posts!